How do you choose your foie gras?

 • The semi-cooked foie gras (semi-preserved): foie gras subjected to a gentle preparation method with low temperature cooking (pasteurisation between 70° and 85°).
 Ready to eat, it is generally sold in jars or trays and must be kept in a cool place for 6 months.
 This undercooking allows the foie gras to keep its fat and therefore its smoothness.

-• Cooked (canned) foie gras : canned foie gras is cooked at high temperature (sterilization at over 100°).
-Therefore, it can be preserved at room temperature for several years.
-It can mature pleasantly with time and has a more typical taste.
-It is the ideal foie gras to make a gift as it is easily transported.
+• Le cooked foie gras (canned): canned foie gras is cooked at high temperature (sterilization at over 100°).
+As a result, it can be stored at room temperature for several years.
+It matures nicely over time, and has a more distinctive taste.
+It's the ideal foie gras for gift-giving, as it's easy to transport.

 Whole, foie gras or block?